 Some jobs are “part-time” in terms of seasonality.
 Some jobs are only available during certain seasons of the year, i.e. summer jobs or winter jobs.
 If you live in or near seasonal climate, chances are you will find employers that hire seasonally.

 This is particularly common in beach resort and ski resort areas, and locations that have a strong outdoors industry presence.
-We covered the ins and out of seasonal work in our seasonal employment guide.
-If you value working outdoors or working close to what matters to you most, e.g. skiing or surfing, definitely head over to PeakSeason to start looking for opportunities in your area.
+We covered the ins and out of seasonal work in our seasonal employment guide If you value working outdoors or working close to what matters to you most, e.g. skiing or surfing, definitely head over to PeakSeason to start your job search.

 - House / Boat caretaker